HamStudy/examtools-docs/content/docs/cve/Zoom.md

 **Host Key** You can also turn off your waiting room in order to use a Host Key to claim Zoom Host.
 Then enable to waiting room.
 This allows VEs and maybe even applicants to join the meeting before the host arrives.
 One of the admin VEs or alternate lead can claim host and start to get organized.
 This best models the parking lot before the exam where you are waiting for the person with the keys to arrive to unlock the door.

 **Video in Waiting Room:** Some teams now play a video for the applicants to watch while in the waiting room.
-Just another feature for you to expore.

 **In Meeting (Basic):**